MyadaRoshdi/P3/writeup.md

 #### 3.1.
 Solution Design Approach
 **Question8: Is the solution design documented?**

-The overall strategy for deriving a model architecture was to start with the only the suggested [Sample training dataset](https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip).
+The overall strategy for deriving a model architecture was as following:

+a) I started first only with  the suggested [Sample training dataset](https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip).

-My first step was to use a model similar to the  [Modified lenet](https://github.com/MyadaRoshdi/P2/blob/master/LeNet5_Models/2-stage-ConvNet-architecture.png) architecture.
-I adjusted the i/p and o/p dimensions to use it, I thought to use this model as it was very successful in the traffic signs classifier I build, and it already contains a good number of convolutional layers and fully connected ones. but my car was not doing the expected behavior on the simulator even when I tested on another collected dataset from the simulator.
+b) My first step was to use a model similar to the  [Modified lenet](https://github.com/MyadaRoshdi/P2/blob/master/LeNet5_Models/2-stage-ConvNet-architecture.png) architecture.
+I adjusted the i/p and o/p dimensions to use it, I thought to use this model as it was very successful in the traffic signs classifier I built, and it already contains a good number of convolutional layers and fully connected ones. but my car was not doing the expected behavior on the simulator even when I tested on another collected dataset from the simulator.

-Then I moved to the Nvidia model, which really did a big improvment in the car behavior, but I was still having when the car reaches the bridge, it starts to go outside the road.
-I started to collect more data and augment with the Sample training dataset.
-I Also used the hint that "Keep in mind that training images are loaded in BGR colorspace using cv2 while drive.py load images in RGB to predict the steering angles.", so I preprocessed my images before feeding to the model training to meet that.
+c) Then I moved to the Nvidia model, which really did a big improvment in the car behavior, but when I test my car autonomously in the simulator for this trained model and data, it used to stop when the car reaches the bridge.

+d) I started to collect more data and augment with the Sample training dataset.
+I Also used the hint that "Keep in mind that training images are loaded in BGR colorspace using cv2 while drive.py .", so I preprocessed my images before feeding to the model training, by smooting them then convert to YUV colorspace, and actually I had a big improvement after applying that.

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
+e) In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I used the rule of thump of spliting 20% of the training set to validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
+I found that the model and data I had gives a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that I added dropout layers
+f) To combat the overfitting, I modified the model so that I added L2-regularization, there's no overfitting now anymore. look at section 2.2., for visualization.

-Then I re-collected
+g) Now, testing my car on the simulator, then it starts to get out of the road near the end of the track.
+Then I re-collected some data for good driving at this part, my data collection strategy is descriped in details in section 2.4. .

-I also used the Generators, however I was running all my experiments on a GPU from AWS (g2.2xlarge), I was always running out of space, as my total # of training data after augmentation was 40,984 Image, so Generators was really helpful in that.
+h) I also used the Generators, however I was running all my experiments on a GPU from AWS (g2.2xlarge), I was always running out of space.
+Generators was really helpful in that.

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track to the left, to improve the driving behavior in these cases, I collected more data from the simulator where I can drive my car in the middle for this part and also added some data about recovering from side road.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 ####  **Summary**
 My code is using  Keras with tensorflow, using the follwoing steps:

-a) Converting images from BGR to RGB
+a) Converting images from BGR to YUV
 b) Combined Images from Central, left and right Cameras with steering correction angle = 0.2
 c) I augmented more data, as I used Images from the Centeral Camera, flipping it then reverse the corresponding steering angle (*-1.0).
 d) Cropping 60-pixels from the top and 20-pixels from the bottom to not be distracted by un-important details.